 In our study, the first group of data collectors was an ‘interested’ group responsible for managing the service provision being assessed.
-The second group was a ‘disinterested’ group who were not responsible for service provision management in the same area.
+The second group was a ‘disinterested’ group who were not responsible for service provision and/or management in the same area.
 We introduced no other change.
-We use this test–retest study to examine the agreement of the information provided by data collectors with a vested interest in the results (the interested data collectors) as opposed to those without a vested interest (the disinterested data collectors) and whether the former collect biased data.
+We used this test–retest study to examine the agreement of the information provided by data collectors with a vested interest in the results (the interested data collectors) as opposed to those without a vested interest (the disinterested data collectors) and whether the former collect biased data.

 The study site was two districts in Uganda 200km apart, Buikwe and Bukomansimbi.
 These two districts had previously carried out several rounds of LQAS using 15 data collectors in each district.
-Each district is subdivided into five SAs.
+Each district was subdivided into five SAs.
 For the ‘test’ phase of the research, the data collection teams administered a questionnaire in their home districts using the standard method [14].
-Since the teams were in their home districts where they were responsible for providing services, we label hem as ‘interested’ data collectors.
+Since the teams were in their home districts where they were responsible for providing services, we labelled them as ‘interested’ data collectors.
 One week later, the 15 data collectors from Bukomansimbi moved to Buikwe, and the 15 data collectors from Buikwe moved to Bukomansimbi.
 The teams then carried out the ‘Retest’, using the same questionnaire with the same respondents as previously surveyed.
-However, since the teams were no longer in their home districts and had no responsibility for service provision, we label them as ‘disinterested’ data collectors.
+However, since the teams were no longer in their home districts and had no responsibility for service provision, we labelled them as ‘disinterested’ data collectors.
 Nineteen respondents were selected randomly from each SA for the LQAS classification.
 With n=19 alpha and beta errors do not exceed 0.10 for high or very low performing SA [14].
 The total district sample is n=95 (5 x 19).
 Therefore, n=190 respondents for the full study.
 We employed probability proportional to size sampling to select 19 interview locations in each SA and segmentation sampling to select respondent households.
+The respondents were confirmed as being the same respondent by checking their name; village; whether they had given information for a survey a week previously and where possible by their mobile phone number.

 The data collection teams were selected by the senior district health managers, who were all experienced with using LQAS data.
-We requested the district health managers to select the data collectors who had carried out previous rounds of LQAS; the teams comprise 21 clinical staff and nine non-clinical support staff.
-Twenty-five of the staff were full time employees of the district health teams; the other five were periodically employed by the health district when needed.
-All of the data collectors attended a four day LQAS data collector training course from 9th to the 13th of September 2013.
+We requested the district health managers to select the data collectors who had collected data during previous rounds of LQAS; the teams comprised 21 clinical staff and nine non-clinical support staff.
+Twenty-five of the staff were full time employees of the districts; the other five were periodically employed by the health district when needed.
+All of the data collectors attended a four-day LQAS data collector training course from 9th to the 13th of September 2013.
 The data collectors were not informed of the true aim of the study so as not to prejudice the data collection.
 Rather they were told that the study was being carried out to examine operational issues associated with implementing LQAS in the districts.
 After the completion of the study, the teams were informed of the true reason for the study and results were fed back to the districts – which is the intention of LQAS assessments.